-Code Course Learning Outcomes Teaching Strategies Assessment Methods General biology in 2.0 C1-211 ~ internet.
-2.0 SKIIIS 2.1 Cognitive skills Having successfully completed the course students should be able to: Explain the structure and function of the plant and animal cells.
+Code Course Learning Outcomes Teaching Strategies Assessment Methods General biology in internet.
+2.0 Skills internet.
+2.1 Cognitive skills Having successfully completed the course students should be able to: Explain the structure and function of the plant and animal cells.
 Understand the ultrastructure and function of living organelles.
 Follow some of the biological activities of the cell.
 List types of plant and animal tissues.
 Differentiate between plant and animal tissues.
 Explain specific characters of each tissues.
 Classify the plants and animal tissues The student will be able to detect the plant and animal tissues in selected organs examined under the microscopic. - Lectures -Brain storming -Discussion Exam must contain questions that can measure these skills.
 Discussions after the lecture.
 Quiz and exams 2.2 Psychomotor Skills Upon successful completion of this course, the student is expected to be able to: Practice the basic Lab.
 Skills.
 Use light microscope in accuracy.
-Prepare microscopic slides. - Follow up students the students in lab and during carryout all the laboratory experiments -Giving additional marks for the students they have accurate laboratory results and good seminar presentation -Practical exam.
-3.0 Competence 3.1 Describe the structure of the cell Explain most of the biological activities of the cell Make short presentation about the cell and the animal tissues.
+Prepare microscopic slides. - Follow up students the students in lab and during carryout all the laboratory experiments -Giving additional marks for the students they have accurate laboratory results and good seminar presentation -Practical exam. ~ 3.0 CompetenceDescribe the structure of the cell I 3.1 Describe the structure of the cell Explain most of the biological activities of the cell Make short presentation about the cell and the animal tissues.
 Defined the desirable sections.
 Enhancing the ability of students to use computers and internet.
 Interpret biological data Present biological data orally.
 Communicating personal ideas and thoughts.
 Work independently and as part of a team to finish some assignments.
 Communicate results of work to others.
 Demonstrate professional attitudes and behaviors towards others.
-Propose the smart questions Lab work Case Study Active learning Small group discussion Homework (preparing a report on some topics related to the course depending on web sites).
-Seminars presentation -Practical during carryout the experiments in the lab. -Field visiting for water and sewage-water treatment companies Oral exams.
-Evaluate the efforts of each student in preparing the report.
-Evaluate the scientific values of reports.
-Evaluate the work in team Evaluation of the role of each student in lab group assignment Evaluation of students presentations
+Propose the smart questions - Lab work - Case Study - Active learning - Small group discussion - Homework (preparing a report on some topics related to the course depending on web sites)Seminars presentation -Practical during carryout the experiments in the labField visiting for water and sewage-water treatment companies - Oral exams Evaluate the efforts of each student in preparing the reportEvaluate the scientific values of reports Evaluate the work in team - Evaluation of the role of each student in lab group assignment - Evaluation of students presentations